INTERSTAT/Statistics-Contextualized/pilots/Deliverable/README.md

 The document starts with a short recap about the different pilots and the technical production environment set up for Interstat.
 General considerations on the development of pilots are then exposed, with a particular focus on the approaches followed for creating the data pipelines and on the technical stack used for the client applications.
 More detail is then provided for each of the three pilots, including a reminder of the business case, the description of the relevant models and of the data, metadata, pipeline process and client application.
 A summary of the lessons learned, the remaining problems and the next steps is given in conclusion.

 ### One-liners on the pilots

-- Support for Environmental Policies (SEP): one of the main goals of this use case is to enrich air quality data with demographic analysis, to support local public authorities responsible for environmental policies.
+- Support for Environmental Policies (SEP): One of the main goals of this use case is to enrich air quality data with demographic analysis, to support local public authorities responsible for environmental policies.
 - Geolocalized facilities (GF): dissemination of information about facilities and integration with related sources
 - S4Y (--> Istat)